xmonader/info_foundation/docs/itenv/dns_names.md

 | Farming Slides   | farming_slides.threefold.io   | farming_slides.threefold.me   |
 | Love Fear Slides | love_fear_slides.threefold.io | love_fear_slides.threefold.me |

-**All slidedecks should be reachable with and without www. in front of it.**
+**All slide decks should be reachable with and without www. in front of it.**

 TODO:*1 need to also put on .io